muradammar/Tetris_inthe_Terminal/README.md

 ![Description](https://github.com/muradammar/Tetris_inthe_Terminal/blob/main/assets/tetrisgif1%20(online-video-cutter.com).gif?raw=true)

 I am working on an animation for the line clearing.
+The small line-clearing bug in the GIF above has been fixed.